PWCT Docs Features Programming Paradigm

 The support of a programming paradigm is based on the textual programming language behind the visual programming language, if the textual programming language support a programming paradigm then you can use it through PWCT but instead of typing the text based source code you will use visual programming.

-For the HarbourPWCT visual programming language, PWCT comes with a new programming paradigm called DoubleS (Super Server Programming Paradigm), This programming paradigm take in mind complex data structures, event-driven systems & network programming.
+For the HarbourPWCT visual programming language, PWCT comes with a new programming paradigm called DoubleS (Super Server Programming Paradigm).
+This programming paradigm takes in mind complex data structures, event-driven systems & network programming.

 Imperative Programming